trimstray/the-book-of-secret-knowledge/README.md

 ## :restroom: &nbsp;For whom?

-It is intended for everyone and anyone but especially for System and Network Administrators, DevOps, Pentesters and Security Researchers - so most of the content is for them.
+This collection is suitable for everyone.
+It is aimed towards System and Network administrators, DevOps, Pentesters and Security Researchers.

 ## :information_source: &nbsp;Contributing